snsa-kscc/one-four-four/content/portfolio/les-petites-morts-ag.md

 ---
 **About**

-A modelling agency focused on diversity and inclusivity, because everyone is beautiful and it is all in the eye of the beholder, a “boutique alt” agency by the name of Les Petites Morts, recently revealed itself to the public eye.
+A modelling agency focused on diversity and inclusivity, because everyone is beautiful and it is all in the eye of the beholde;, a “boutique alt” agency by the name of **[Les Petites Morts](https://www.instagram.com/lespetitesmorts.agency/)**, recently revealed itself to the public eye.
 Located in Zagreb, Croatia; oriented globally.

 Owner / Project management / Creative direction